Post-Graduate Diploma in Nutrition Medicine

 New Zealand Registered Nutritionist

-Professional Mountain Bike Instructor (Level 1)
+Professional Mountain Bike Skills Instructor

-I’ve been a personal trainer, a group fitness instructor (spin and circuit), a rehab assistant embedded in a physio clinic, a nutritionist, a manager of personal trainers (I don’t recommend that one much), and a manager of new gyms (I don’t recommend that much either).
+I’ve been a personal trainer, a group fitness instructor (spin and circuit classes), a rehab assistant embedded in a physio clinic, a nutritionist, a manager of personal trainers (I don’t recommend that one much), and a manager of new gyms (I don’t recommend that much either).
 I’ve been a strength & conditioning coach to elite international level athletes across several different sports, from track cycling to Ultimate Frisbee.
 I was researching, writing, and delivering workplace wellness programmes long before I knew workplace wellness was ever going to be a serious thing.
 I’ve worked for one of the largest workplace wellness providers in New Zealand as their lead researcher, writer, and behaviour change programme developer.
 I've researched and developed a behaviour change programme (More Social, Less Media) designed to get people to do less FaceTime and more face-to-face time.
 I’ve presented to many groups of various health professionals on a wide range of topics.
 I’ve run presentations and workshops for organisations of all kinds.
 I’ve given countless podcast interviews.
-I’ve spoken at international conferences in New Zealand, Australia, and the United States of America, and I've organised and run a couple of international conferences for other health professionals to speak at.
-Most recently, I was the lead researcher and draft writer for the book, 'The 4-Season Solution', a book on circadian rhythms, seasonal health, and human connection.
+I’ve spoken at international conferences in New Zealand, Australia, and the United States of America.
+And I've organised and hosted a couple of international conferences for other health professionals to speak at.
+Most recently, I was the lead researcher and draft writer for the book, 'The 4-Season Solution', a book on biorhythms, seasonal health, and human connection.

 For those who like to put people in boxes based on what they do, the above is a short precis of my career to date.
 But 25+ years after working with that first client in the gym, I’ve come to understand that the important thing is not what I do (or have done), but rather why I do what I do; the sense of purpose and fulfilment which fuels my passion.
 My 'why' (hat-tip to Simon Sinek) is: